Lincare Holdings

-Lincare Holdings Inc. is a respiratory healthcare company headquartered in Clearwater, Florida.
+Lincare Holdings Inc. is a respiratory healthcare company headquartered in Clearwater, Florida, United States.
 Lincare is the largest distributor of respiratory homecare equipment in the United States, serving approximately 1.8 million patients nationwide.
 A subsidiary of Linde plc, Lincare operates from over 700 locations in 49 states across the United States and employs 10,000 people, including 1,300 licensed clinicians.
 Products and services provided by Lincare include, but are not limited to, oxygen, nebulizers, sleep apnea products, home INR testing, ventilator products, enteral therapy, and homecare respiratory therapy services.
 Additional products provided by Lincare are durable medical equipment, including wheelchairs, walkers, and hospital beds.
 It is the largest distributor of home oxygen equipment in the US.

 In 2024, ProPublica reported that Lincare had a decades-long history of defrauding Medicare, the health insurance provider responsible for most of Lincare's $2.4 billion in revenue in 2024.

 History

 Lincare originated from Linde Air Products in the early 20th century under the U.S. subsidiary business of the Linde Group.

 In 1879, Carl von Linde founded the Gesellschaft für Linde's Eismaschinen in Wiesbaden, Germany, to sell mechanical refrigeration systems for the brewing and food industries.

 In 1907, Carl von Linde traveled to the United States to establish the Linde Air Products in Buffalo, NY, as a subsidiary of Linde.